 Mood & Emotions

 Receiving a cancer diagnosis can be an intensely emotional experience.
-These emotions cycle in different ways for different individuals and can range from terror to anger, guilt to shame, despair or sadness, feeling emotionally numb, and occasionally even a deep sense of calm arises.
+These emotions cycle in different ways for different individuals and can range from terror to anger, guilt to shame, despair or sadness, and feeling emotionally numb.
 Anxiety can be high because of the fears of the unknown, feelings of threat to life, worry about yourself, the treatment, loved ones, family, and more.
-Cancer can also trigger previous traumas or grief, or feel like a PTSD experience from the diagnosis itself.
+Cancer can also trigger previous traumas or grief or feel like a PTSD experience from the diagnosis itself.
 It is essential to find ways to safely process these intense emotions as they come up in a healthy and nurturing way.
 Often, cancer will also provide an opportunity for a life review, clarifying life's purpose, exploring the quality of relationships, and may make you more keenly aware of who you are and what you need, allowing a deeper focus on your true authentic self.
+Surprisingly, some people even feel a deep sense of calm.

-Anxiety and depression impact over 50% of all cancer patients.
+Anxiety and depression are common in cancer patients.
 It is not surprising that getting a cancer diagnosis provokes these changes in mood.
 Anxiety in cancer patients is not always identified or treated in a medical setting.
-It's important for you to share the feelings you are experiencing and to look for or ask for help and relief from any heightened depression or anxiety.
+It's important for you to share the feelings you are experiencing and ask for help if you are experiencing heightened depression and/or anxiety.

-Identifying your feelings and working with them takes time but is rewarded by freedom, and the birth of creativity again as you reconstruct your life.
+Unaddressed negative emotions precipitate a physical stress response that can impact prognosis negatively as well as interfere with relationships and experiencing joy in your life.
+Identifying your feelings and working with them takes time but is rewarded by freedom as you reconstruct your life and find your new normal.
 Who is the "New You"?
-Unaddressed negative emotions precipitate a physical stress response that can impact prognosis negatively as well as interfere with relationships and bringing joy into your life.
 Searching for ways to improve mood and promote emotional wellness should be an ongoing process and an important part of treatment goals.

 Fatigue-Pain-Depression Cycle

-Cancer related fatigue affects 50% to 90% of those diagnosed with cancer.
+Cancer related fatigue affects 80% to 90% of people undergoing cancer treatments such as chemotherapy and radiation and overall affects 40% of all people diagnosed with cancer.
 Even after treatment and remission, as many as 30% may have ongoing fatigue.
 Depression is also a frequent concurrent problem when fatigue is unresolved and impacts quality of life.
 Poor sleep can promote fatigue, worsening depression as well as chronic pain.
 It is difficult to be in a good mood when there is pain or significant fatigue, a cycle that can impact quality of life.
 Conversely, feeling depressed can promote fatigue and worsen pain.
 It is important to rule out reversible causes such as medication side effects, hypothyroidism, anemia, organ dysfunction (e.g., heart failure, pulmonary issues), poor sleep quality, pain, depression, or menopausal symptoms.
 After addressing medical reasons for fatigue with a health care professional, there are still many ways of reducing fatigue and improving mood using integrative therapies.
 Regular physical activity has been shown to improve sleep, decrease fatigue, reduce depression, and improve chronic pain, thereby improving overall quality of life.
-It is the most effective treatment for the fatigue-pain-dpression cycle.
+It is the most effective treatment for the fatigue-pain-depression cycle.
 There are several additional lifestyle or integrative approaches to address these symptoms.

 Integrative Approaches